FeaturedIn Everything By Prayer

 I rushed in just in time for the service to start.
 The church was packed, The songs were spirit filled.
 The people had their bibles, pens and paper in hand to take notes as the pastor spoke.
 His message that day was on the grace of God.
 Everything the pastor said was so true, so convicting and spoke directly to my heart.
 He quoted bible verse after bible verse on the grace of God.
 Everything made perfect sense.
 I went forward at the end of the service.
 I was both moved by the pastor’s sermon and upset with myself for having such a precious gift of salvation and somehow not knowing enough not to go to that other church.
 And all the while, this church was the closest church to me!
 How ironic?
 Well actually, how providential!

-….. that the cross is the symbol of our Christian faith and that it is nothing to be ashamed of or be hidden from view because it was on the cross that Jesus died in our place, for our sins, and….
+– The cross is the symbol of our Christian faith and that it is nothing to be ashamed of or be hidden from view.
+It was on the cross that Jesus died in our place, for our sins, and….

-God answered my prayer about finding a new church in a way that I never expected.
+So God answered my prayer about finding a new church in a way that I wasn’t expecting.
 I got so much more than just a new church home.
-I learned some things that I don’t think I’ll ever forget.
+I learned a few things.

 First of all, although my heart may have been in the right place, my motive was wrong.
 I was praying and looking for a new church but I was putting too much emphasis on finding a “church” and not enough on growing my personal relationship with Him.
 God, by His grace, moved me 1000 miles away from home, to grow me in my faith and in my relationship with Him.
 I was perfectly happy at my old church but I really wasn’t growing in Christ there, or at least not in the way that God was wanting me to grow.
 He used this experience to teach me that although He loves the church, it’s our personal relationship with Him that is most important.
 Our relationship with Him should always be growing, and if it’s not, we should pray about it and do whatever is necessary to get our focus on Him and His will for our lives.